-Section 20.
+- Section 20.
 Legislative intent.

 - 21. Definitions.

 - 22. Policies, procedures, and guidelines.

 - 10 23.
 Application.

-- 24. Severability and construction. - 12 § 20.
+- 11 24.
+Severability and construction. - 12 § 20.
 Legislative intent.
 The legislature finds and declares the 13 following: 1.
-According to data from the federal Centers for Disease 14 Control and Prevention as reported in the year two thousand sixteen, 15 suicide is the second leading cause of death for youth and young adults 16 ten to twenty-four years of age, inclusive, in both the United States - 17 and in New York state.

-18 2.
-As children and teens spend a significant amount of their young

-19 lives in school, the personnel who interact with them on a daily basis

-20 are essential gatekeepers for recognizing warning signs of suicide and - 21 making the appropriate referrals for help.
+According to data from the federal Centers for Disease Control and Prevention as reported in the year two thousand sixteen, 14 15 suicide is the second leading cause of death for youth and young adults 16 ten to twenty-four years of age, inclusive, in both the United States 17 and in New York state. - 2.
+As children and teens spend a significant amount of their young 18 lives in school, the personnel who interact with them on a daily basis 19 are essential gatekeepers for recognizing warning signs of suicide and 20 21 making the appropriate referrals for help. - 22 3.
+In a national survey conducted by the Jason Foundation, a teacher 23 was identified as the number one person to whom a student would turn to 24 help a friend who might be suicidal.
+It is imperative that when a young person comes to a teacher for help, such teacher has the knowledge, 25 26 tools, and resources to respond correctly. - 27 4.
+In the year two thousand eighteen, the federal Centers for Disease 28 Control and Prevention found in its Youth Risk Behavior Survey that

-EXPLANATION--Matter in italics (underscored) is new; matter in brackets [-] is old law to be omitted.
+EXPLANATION -- Matter in italics (underscored) is new; matter in brackets [-] is old law to be omitted.

-LBD14667-02-0
+LBD14667-01-0